SGRDN-Data learned sparsification of graph reaction-diffusion networks: Introduction

 \section{Introduction}

 Modern deep learning frameworks, which utilize recurrent neural network decoders and convolutional neural networks, are characterized by a significant number of parameters.
 Finding redundant edges in such networks and rescaling the weights can prove very useful; one such work is done as in \cite{https://doi.org/10.48550/arxiv.2211.04598}.
-Another line of thought involves learning differential equations from data (\cite{Raissi_2018}, \cite{Raissi_2018a}, \cite{lu_data}), where the data generation part is rendered accessible by using sparse neural networks.
+Another line of thought involves learning differential equations from data (\cite{Raissi_2018, Raissi_2018a, lu_data}), where the data generation part is rendered accessible by using sparse neural networks.
 These types of work find applications in areas like fluid dynamics, see \cite{fluidflow_arxiv}.
-Reducing the number of parameters in neural ODEs (ODENets) which can be used to model many complex systems is another motivation for this work.
+Reducing the number of parameters in neural ODEs (ODENets), which can be used to model many complex systems is another motivation for this work.
 We define a graph $G = (V, E, w)$ where $V$, $E$ denote the set of vertices and edges of the graph and ${w}$ denotes the weight function, that is ${w}: V\times V \rightarrow \mathbb{R}$.
-A sparsifier of a graph aims at reducing the number of edges in the graph such that the new reweighted graph $\bar{G} = (V, \bar{E}, \bar{w})$ achieves a specific objective like preserving quadratic form of the Laplacian matrix, cuts, subgraph counts.
+A sparsifier of a graph aims at reducing the number of edges in the graph such that the new reweighted graph $\bar{G} = (V, \bar{E}, \bar{w})$ achieves a specific objective like preserving the quadratic form of the Laplacian matrix, cuts, subgraph counts.
 E.g., In the case of spectral sparsifiers, we have

-The notion of cut sparsification, which produces weighted subgraphs for which each cut is approximated, was introduced by Karger (\cite{karger_1994},\cite{karger_1999}).
+The notion of cut sparsification, which produces weighted subgraphs for which each cut is approximated, was introduced by Karger (\cite{karger_1994, karger_1999}).
 The idea involves sampling individual edges of the graph with probability $p$; the resulting sparsifier has size $O(pm)$, where $m = |E|$, the cardinality of the set of edges of the graph.
-An improved work for producing cut sparsifiers was based on the non-uniform sampling of edges as shown in (\cite{karger_2015},\cite{karger_1996}).
+An improved work for producing cut sparsifiers was based on the non-uniform sampling of edges as shown in (\cite{karger_2015, karger_1996}).
 There are other types of sparsifiers which preserve subgraph counts, described as in \cite{ahn_guha_mcgregor_2012}.
-Spectral sparsifiers are a more robust form of sparsifiers compared to cut sparsifiers.
-They aim to preserve the Laplacian quadratic form, as described in \cite{spielman_teng_2011}.